Measuring price impact and information content of trades in a time-varying setting

 \subsection{Impulse Response Analysis}

 In the original \cite{hasbrouck1991measuring} paper, the SVAR modeling of the joint dynamics of returns and trades is used to compute the information content of a trade by using IRF analysis.
-In particular, cumulative impulse response function (CIRF) associated with a trade of a given sign provides its information content or the long-term impact.
+In particular, the cumulative impulse response function (CIRF) associated with a trade of a given sign provides its information content or the long-term impact.
 More precisely, the IRF is defined as